 To live intentionally, to pursue holiness, we need supernatural help.
 We need the help of the Holy Spirit to put off the old self and put on the new self that is in Christ Jesus.

 Resource to help you: 10 Resources to Transform Your Prayer Life

 Setting aside time for regular evaluation is a key part of living intentionally.

 Being proactive and not reactive is the difference between self-leadership and self-management.
 I learned this concept from Matt Perman in his book, What’s Best Next: How the Gospel Transforms the Way You Get Things Done.

 It is easy to let the urgent become the next thing we do.
 However, when you get caught in this cycle of simply managing your time, you will burn out quickly.
 You need to get ahead of your time, and tell it where to go.
 This is self-leadership.

 Setting aside time to regularly evaluate where you are and where you’re going is key to staying motivated.
-If you need help doing this, then I highly recommend checking out my eBook, Live for Him: A Grace-Filled Look at Planning.
+If you need help doing this, then I highly recommend checking out the Made to Give Life Seasonal Goal Planner.

 I spend a lot of time in my book teaching you how to regularly evaluate where your time is going, so you can be sure your are doing the best things and not just the good things.